ido90/rl-sentiment-exercise/README.md

 ## Exercises

-Students implement their code in `rewards.py`, which is used by default when running `train.py`.
-A reference solution is provided in `rewards_solution.py`.
-To run with the reference solution code, use `--use_solution`.

 ### Exercise 1: Review the Pipeline

 (Note: to save time, you may start running Exercise 2 before reviewing the questions in Exercise 1.)